HemanthG0102/DYNAMIC-OTP-DRIVEN-SECURE-ACCESS-SYSTEM-/README.md

 2. **OTP Generation**

-   * On system start or request, generates 4-digit OTP based on RTC values.
+   * On system start it requests for password and if it's correct it then generates 4-digit OTP based on RTC values.
    * Sends OTP to predefined number via GSM.

 3. **User OTP Entry**